andyzhangx/demo/issues/rbac-issues.md

 az ad sp credential reset --name <aadClientId> --password <aadClientSecret> --years 1
 ```

+Wait about two hours at most, the original SP token will expire, and then it will work if original SP already expires.

 #### Option#2: reset a new SP password and then replace the password in `/etc/kubernetes/azure.json`
  - check whether current Service Principal `aadClientId` has expired
 ```